chrisbuerginrogers/plushies/README.md

+## Jenn's app
+You can use a controller or control it from a webpage on your PC (as long as you have an ESP connected over serial to the PC - it needs to talk ESPNow).
+You can go to her page [here](https://jenncross.pyscriptapps.com/playground-app-front-end/latest/)

 ## Playground code

 Things seem to work.
 Move the folder structure down on to a plushie - then replace main.py with the one in games - and then run this code on a different ESP to change the game.